Codecademy/docs/content/swiftui/concepts/views/terms/label/label.md

 ---
 Title: 'Label'
-Description: 'A label is a standard user interface component that includes an icon and a title.'
+Description: 'Creates a component that includes an icon and a title.'
 Subjects:
   - 'Software Development'
   - 'Mobile Development'